 The CBDT circular said that it would however examine all of the aforementioned financial caps for the fiscal year immediately preceding the financial year in which the said VDA was transferred.

-For Others: Under this, any person dealing with VDAs which does not exceed INR 10,000 in a financial year need not pay any TDS.
+Under this, any person dealing with VDAs which does not exceed INR 10,000 in a financial year need not pay any TDS.

 On direct cash transfers?